How to Copy DVDs to ISOs/Folders or Burn Them onto Blank Discs

 Furthermore, you can find even more useful options by clicking the little arrow button located in the top right corner of the UI and selecting Common Settings.
 Here, you can go to the DVD Copy section to select options not just related to copying but also splitting and customizing.
 For example, you can choose to create a dvdid.xml file that can be read by Windows Media Center or pick between adding more titles on Disc 1 or Disc 2 when using the Split module.

 Step 5: Select the Output Location

 DVDFab DVD Copy offers you several options to choose from when you want to select the output location.
 The options available will differ a bit depending on which module you’re using and they can always be accessed via the dropdown menu and nearby icons located in the lower-left corner of the UI.

 If you want to copy the DVD to ISO format, use the dropdown menu to select the destination and use one of the two nearby icons to choose whether you want the disc contents to be saved as an ISO image file or an ISO movie folder.
 If your preferred destination doesn’t appear in the dropdown list don’t worry because you can manually choose any location you want upon selecting one of the aforementioned icons.

-Instead, you can use the dropdown menu to select your optical drive as the output destination or you can send it directly to DVDFab Movie Server if you happen to have the product.
+Instead, you can use the dropdown menu to select your optical drive as the output destination.

 Once everything else has been taken care of, you can now start to copy the DVD to a hard drive or blank disc, depending on which mode you chose during step 1.
 To do this, simply click the green Start button to begin the process now or click the dropdown arrow and click Start Later if you want to schedule it for another time.